Thank you for signing up to . You will receive a verification email shortly.

 It was the late Duke of Edinburgh who was reportedly in charge of overseeing the gift exchange and telling everyone when they could open their presents.

-And, despite the fact that Prince William and Kate Middleton have doubled their royal duties, it’s considered unlikely that they’ll take over the reigns from him for this special role.
+And, despite the fact that Prince William and Kate Middleton have doubled their royal duties (opens in new tab), it's considered unlikely that they'll take over the reigns from him for this special role.

 Giving an intriguing insight into the special occasion, former royal chef Darren McGrady has opened up about the reason behind their Christmas Eve gift exchange tradition.